finos/FDC3/docs/specs/browserResidentDesktopAgents.md

 ## Responding to app communications with Browser Communication Protocol (BCP)

 BCP processing should begin by setting up an inactive connection instance.
-This instance will become active after the first BCP "ValidateAppIdentity" message is received and processed (or deleted if it fails).
+This instance will become active after the first BCP "WCPValidateAppIdentity" message is received and processed (or deleted if it fails).
 It is important to remember the WindowProxy (event.source).

 An `instanceUuid` should be established at this point.
 This will be used in following steps.